Section 8: Powerful Stuff

-As I near the end of what is a much, MUCH better trail than I had anticipated to find when I began, I’m reminded again what makes hiking the CT 400(825) so unique.
-This is CONNECTICUT, the fourth highest population density of all fifty states – and moreover, the Mattabesett traverses towns in the center of the state, not the northwest/east corners.
+As I near the end of what is a much, MUCH better trail than I had anticipated to find when I began, I’m reminded again what makes hiking the CFPA Blue Trails Challenge so unique.
+This is Connecticut, the state with the fourth or fifth highest population density in the country – and moreover, the Mattabesett traverses towns in the center of the state, not the northwest/east corners.
 And yet, this is a fun, interesting trail with challenging sections, great views, and a beauty all its own.

-Before I get too maudlin, let’s get to this section hike.
-After all, I do still have a few miles to go before I can call it complete.
-Beginning where I last left off (of course) at the Seven Falls Rest area along Route 154 – right at the beginning of another of Connecticut’s Scenic Routes – I was again struck by the strangeness of this little picnic spot.
+Before I get too maudlin, let’s get to the hike.
+After all, I do still have a few miles to go before I can call the Mattabesett complete.
+Beginning where I last left off (of course) at the Seven Falls Rest area along Route 154, I was again struck by the strangeness of this little picnic spot.

-Yes, today would be a loop hike for me; coming back along the Bear Hill Loop and Seven Falls Loop Trails (Those hikes here).
-But more on them in a separate post.
+Yes, today would be a loop hike for me; coming back along the Bear Hill Loop and Seven Falls Loop Trails; more on them in a separate post.
 After leaving the small falls area at the rest stop, I paralleled the brook and the “new” set of power lines for a while.
 You’ll notice my first several pictures here contain power lines.
-While they are indeed ugly, they do power my iMac G5 and they give ATV riders a place to practice their hobby off of my blue trails.
+While they are indeed ugly, they do power my computer and they give ATV riders a place to practice their hobby off of my blue trails.